In-patient luxury rehab center in Thailand

 What are the risk factors for Gambling addiction?

-Risk factors for gambling addiction include the presence of other mental health disorders, younger and middle age, being a man, family history of gambling, socializing with people who gamble, having certain personality characteristics, and taking dopamine agonists medications, according to Mayo Clinic
+Risk factors for gambling addiction include the presence of other mental health disorders, younger and middle age, being a man, family history of gambling, socializing with people who gamble, having certain personality characteristics, and taking dopamine agonists medications, according to a 2022 article titled, “Compulsive gambling” from Mayo Clinic

 More precisely, people with certain mental health disorders are more likely to develop a gambling problem.
 These include bipolar disorder, OCD, ADHD, depression, anxiety, personality disorders, and substance use disorders.
-Additionally, specific character traits could indicate a higher likelihood of gambling addiction.
-Impulsive, highly competitive people, workaholics, and restless or easily bored individuals could be more susceptible to compulsive gambling.
+Additionally, specific character traits indicate a higher likelihood of gambling addiction.
+Impulsive, highly competitive people, workaholics, and restless or easily bored individuals tend to be more susceptible to compulsive gambling.

 Man-at-a-pocker-table-throwing-a-poker-chip